This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Millions of professionals use it, and their client base includes over 25% of the Fortune 500 companies.

 At the moment, I use The Newsletter Plugin Premium version.
 As the name suggests, it is a plugin to manage newsletters and subscriptions, and it will help you build an email list.

-Unfortunately, as far as I know, it is only available for WordPress websites.
+Unfortunately, it is only available for WordPress websites as far as I know.

-There is a limited free version, but you get the full, add-on-rich version for an affordable yearly fee, supporting all kinds of integrations, automation tools, autoresponders and lots, and lots more.
+There is a limited free version, but you get the full, add-on-rich version for an affordable yearly fee, supporting all kinds of integrations, automation tools, autoresponders, and lots more.

 Another popular newsletter or email marketing tool is MailChimp.

 I used it in a project I did a while ago, and I must admit that it is reasonably easy to work with, even for beginners.
 In addition, they offer a free version of up to 2000 subscriptions.

 I have no experience with ConvertKit, but this list would not be complete without mentioning this immense popular email and sales funnel tool.